Garmin Instinct 2 vs Garmin Instinct: pick the right watch for your next adventure

 In February 2022, Garmin revealed its second-generation line of Instinct sports watches, with heaps of sports tracking modes and extra-long battery life.
 However, the latest model isn't necessarily the best one for you.
-We're here to explain all the key differences, so you can choose the Instinct that will suit you best.
+We're here to explain all the key differences, so you can choose the Instinct that will fit your needs.

 First, it's important to note the price.
 The basic spec Instinct 2 costs considerably more than the standard first-gen Instinct, and adding extra features like solar glass will bump the price up further still.
 The original Garmin Instinct might therefore be the best choice you're on a tight budget, and since it's an older device, you're likely to find some generous discounts at third-party retailers like Amazon and Wiggle.